ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinServer.md

 An optional function to call when the ScinServer responds that it has completed encoding and writing the image to disc.

-{{% alert title="Note" %}}

-The screenShot functionality is only supported in non-realtime rendering modes.
-See Guides/ScinServer-Recording for more information.

-{{% /alert %}}